juergenweb/FrontendForms/README.md

 ### getTotalSteps()

 This methods outputs the total number of all steps, but keep in mind: This method must run after the isValid() method.
+This method can be used if you are creating your own custom progress bar.

 ```php
 $form->getTotalSteps();